stablecarbon/fiatgateway_ethcontracts/README.md

 `truffle migrate --network [network]`
 The gas limit may have to be adjusted in `truffle-config.js`.

-[Sep 18] The latest deployment cost ~2.5 ETH to deploy.
+(Dec 18): Deployment of the entire protocol should not cost more than 2 ETH

 ## Contract Verification
 Code dependencies need to be flattened into a single `*.sol` contract in order for popular block explorers like etherscan.io to verify their bytecode.